max-seeli/matrix-life/README.md

 # matrix-life
 In this repository, I will be sharing my journey of learning and implementing the concepts of cellular automata and other related topics.

+All the visualizations are done within the code provided in the `drawing.py` file.
+The visualizations are saved in the `sim` folder.

 ## Conway's Game of Life
 Every journey about cellular automata starts with the most famous one, Conway's Game of Life.